 Acura introduced its MDX as a 2001 model.
 Before long, the midsize sport utility vehicle from Honda's luxury division began to tally impressive sales totals.
 Shoppers even faced waiting lists for the car-based seven-passenger MDX, which is loaded with luxury features.

-The MDX is built on the platform used for the previous-generation Honda Odyssey minivan and is manufactured in Ontario, Canada.
+Built on the platform used for the previous-generation Honda Odyssey minivan, the MDX is manufactured in Ontario, Canada.
 It competes against such rivals as the BMW X5, Lexus RX 330 and Mercedes-Benz M-Class.

-XM Satellite Radio is standard for 2005, and all models equipped with Acura's navigation system get General Motors' OnStar communication system.
-The navigation system was enhanced to include additional voice commands.
-The Touring Package now features HandsFreeLink phone operation, which allows a compatible mobile phone to be used as a hands-free car phone.
-The fuel tank has increased, and Acura's Vehicle Stability Assist electronic stability system has been enhanced.
+XM Satellite Radio became standard for 2005, and all models equipped with Acura's navigation system got General Motors' OnStar communication system.
+The navigation system was enhanced to include additional voice commands, and the Touring Package got HandsFreeLink phone operation, which allows a compatible mobile phone to be used as a hands-free car phone.
+Acura's Vehicle Stability Assist electronic stability system was enhanced.

 Styled in California, the MDX features sloping rear roof pillars like those on the RX 330.
 According to Acura, its SUV "strikes a balance between muscularity and elegance," starting with a sharply chiseled front fascia and a wide stance.

-Bold creases highlight the hood and bodysides, and the grille is similar to the one used on Acura's sedans.
+Bold creases highlight the hood and bodyside panels, and the grille is similar to the one used on Acura's sedans.
 The MDX has 17-inch alloy wheels and is equipped with a four-wheel-independent suspension.
 Riding a 106.3-inch wheelbase, the MDX measures 188.7 inches long overall and stands 68.7 inches tall.